×

 Search this website for:

-Light the "Light of Freedom" — social campaign of the Institute of National Remembrance
+Light the "Light of Freedom" – the commemoration of the 42nd anniversary of the introduction of Martial Law in Poland.

 The Institute of National Remembrance invites you to participate in the social campaign "Victims of Martial Law.
 Light the Light of Freedom."
 By lighting a candle in the window on 13 December, we express solidarity with the victims of Martial Law.
 You can also light a virtual candle at http://swiatlowolnosci.ipn.gov.pl/